-- 1. Make sure the serverboard has been installed properly in the node drawer before installing the adapter card - 2.
-Place the adapter card in the serverboard drawer, aligning the holes in the adapter card with the holes in the serverboard drawer. - 3.
-Secure the adapter card to the serverboard drawer, using the six screws which were previously set aside. - 4.
+- Make sure the serverboard has been installed properly in the node drawer before installing the adapter card - Place the adapter card and spacer plate in the serverboard drawer, aligning the holes in the spacer and the adapter card with the holes in the serverboard drawer. - 3.
+Secure the adapter card and spacer plate to the serverboard drawer, using the five M3 flathead screws which were previously set aside. - 4.
 Reconnect the wiring from the serverboard to the adapter card if necessary. - 5.
 Return the serverboard drawer to the closed position in the chassis.